MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

  * https://developer.android.com/studio/write/image-asset-studio#notification
  * https://developer.android.com/guide/practices/ui_guidelines/icon_design_status_bar

 When specifying the large icon bitmap or big picture bitmap (associated with the big picture style), bitmaps can be either a drawable resource or file on the device.
-This is specified via a single property (e.g. the `largeIcon` property associated with the `AndroidNotificationDetails` class) and there will be a corresponding property of the `BitmapSource` enum type (e.g. `largeIconBitmapSource`) that indicates if the string value represents the name of the drawable resource or the path to the bitmap file.
+This is specified via a single property (e.g. the `largeIcon` property associated with the `AndroidNotificationDetails` class) where a value that is an instance of the `DrawableResourceAndroidBitmap` means the bitmap should be loaded from an drawable resource.
+If this is an instance of the `FilePathAndroidBitmap`, this indicates it should be loaded from a file referred to by a given file path.

 Note that with Android 8.0+, sounds and vibrations are associated with notification channels and can only be configured when they are first created.
 Showing/scheduling a notification will create a channel with the specified id if it doesn't exist already.
 If another notification specifies the same channel id but tries to specify another sound or vibration pattern then nothing occurs.